 Place the rice in the dish with the sugar, cinnamon and salt.
 Mix together with a spoon then, very gently, pour in the milk so that the rice stays at the bottom of the dish.

 Bake for an hour, then lower the temperature to 120°C/250°F (100°C fan/gas ½) and continue to bake for 5 hours without disturbing it.
-It's ready when the film is dark brown and no more liquid underneath.If you prefer, continue to bake at at a higher temperature for about another 1½ hours, although this isn't the traditional method (see NOTES).
+It's ready when the film is dark brown and no more liquid underneath.For much less baking time, note this isn't the traditional method (see NOTES).

 Notes